AngularMalaga/meetup-angular-malaga-001/README.md

 10:30 - 10:45 Presentation and explanation about the activities

-10:45 - 11:45 Workshop I: “Basic concepts in Angular” by Luis José Sánchez
+10:45 - 11:45 Workshop 1: “Basic concepts in Angular” by Luis José Sánchez

 11:45 - 12:00 Coffe break

-12:00 - 13:00 Workshop II: “Basic concepts in Angular applied to the Hackaton” by Pablo Ortuño and Rubén Triviño
+12:00 - 13:00 Workshop 2: “Basic concepts in Angular applied to the Hackaton” by Pablo Ortuño and Rubén Triviño

 13:00 - 13:30 Presentation “People Matcher project” by Karol Depka.